jship/s3k/README.md

 alias s='s3k'
 ```

+`s3k` has been tested predominantly on `bash` version 5.1.
+The script is written
+somewhat carefully such that it should be compatible with `bash` 3.2 and onward.
+If you are running a version older than 3.2 and the script works for you, please
+feel free to update this README to indicate as such.
+There are no plans
+currently to formally support versions older than 3.2.

 ### Install via package manager

 At this time, there is no support for installing `s3k` via package managers.
-Fortunately, it is only a single `bash` script and so can be [installed
+Fortunately, it is only a single `bash` script plus an optional completion
-manually](#manual-install) with minimal fuss.
+script, and so can be [installed manually](#manual-install) with minimal fuss.

 If you would like to add support for installing `s3k` via a particular package
 manager, please feel free to reach out and contribute!